NZREX Exam 2026: Dates, Fees in India, Pattern, Syllabus, Pass Rate

 • Meet the English language proficiency requirements of a minimum 7.0 band in IELTS and a minimum 350 score in OET.

-• Should not hold the New Zealand Registration within the special purpose of practice.
+• Should not hold the New Zealand Registration for the special purpose of practice.

 Once you meet the eligibility criteria, you can apply for the NZREX Clinical.
-The NZREX 2024 application form can be sent through mail along with essential documents to the Medical Council of New Zealand.
-Currently, the applications for the year 2024 are closed and for the year 2025, the dates will be announced soon.
+The NZREX 2026 application form can be sent through mail, along with essential documents to the Medical Council of New Zealand.

-The exam registration process can be done by following the below steps.
+The exam registration process can be done by following the steps below.

 • Submit your documents for verification.